Mon Sep 27 2021

 The World Meteorological Organization, which now maintains and rotates through six lists of hurricane names for the Atlantic, has retired 93 names for the destruction they caused.
 The 2005 season saw the most names retired – five total, including Katrina and Rita.
 Laura, Eta, and Iota were all retired after 2020.

-The eyewall is the spiraling bands of wind and rain that radiate from the center of a hurricane that gives these storms their distinctive buzzsaw shape.
+The eyewall is the spiraling bands of wind and rain that radiate from the center of a hurricane giving these storms their distinctive buzzsaw shape.
 And just like in humans, you can tell a lot about hurricanes by their eyes.

 A ragged, asymmetrical eye means the storm is struggling to strengthen, while a smooth, round eye means that it’s stable and quite strong.
 On the other hand, a tiny eye –known as a pinhole or pinpoint eye – is a sign of a very intense storm.